oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

     ![View the script results](images/script-results.png)

-## Task 4: Create Oracle Object Storage Bucket
+## Task 4: Create an Oracle Object Storage Bucket

-You must store Shared data somewhere.
-Object Store is the place where you should store that data.
-You have to create a link to Cloud Storage (bucket URL) and associate the access credentials with it.
+You should store the data share data in Object Storage.
+You will have to create a link to your Object Storage bucket and (bucket's URL) and then associate the access credentials with that bucket.

+>**Note:** If you already have an Object Storage bucket, you don't need to create a new one.

 1. In the **Autonomous Database** browser tab, open the **Navigation** menu in the Oracle Cloud console and click **Storage**.
 Under **Object Storage & Archive Storage**, click **Buckets**.